hofq/actual-server-docker/README.md

 Go to https://localhost:5006 in your browser and you'll see Actual.

 ## Running via Docker

+### Download
 To run using a Docker container you can use following commands;
+docker run -p 5006:5006 kippenhof/actual-server
+### Build
+To run and build using a Docker container you can use following commands;
 ```
 git clone https://github.com/actualbudget/actual-server.git
 cd actual-server